giantswarm/docs/src/content/general/architecture/capi/index.md

 ##### Operational services

-Aside from operators and admission controllers we also deploy a set of tooling that ensure we have a nice delivery system, good hardening and decent observability.
+Aside from operators and admission controllers we also deploy a set of tooling that ensure we have a nice delivery system, good hardening and clear observability.

 *Authentication Features of the Platform*